 I’m organizing a series of guest posts in honour of the 200th anniversary of Jane Austen’s Northanger Abbey and Persuasion.
-Contributors include Carol Adams, Stephen Ahern, Elaine Bander, Deborah Barnum, Gisèle Baxter, John Baxter, Lyn Bennett, Diana Birchall, Serena Burdick, Carol Chernega, Natasha Duquette, Lynn Festa, Susannah Fullerton, William Hutchings, Syrie James, Hazel Jones, Theresa Kenney, Laaleen Khan, Sheila Johnson Kindred, Deborah Knuth Klenck, Maggie Lane, Elisabeth Lenckos, Dan Macey, Rohan Maitzen, Sara Malton, Ellen Moody, Leslie Nyman, Lisa Pliscou, Jessica Richard, Paul Savidge, Kate Scarth, Edward Scheinman, Judith Sears, Kerry Sinanan, Margaret C. Sullivan, Judith Thompson, Janet Todd, Deborah Yaffe, Kim Wilson, and Daniel Woolf.
+Contributors include Carol Adams, Maggie Arnold, Elaine Bander, Deborah Barnum, Gisèle Baxter, John Baxter, Lyn Bennett, Diana Birchall, Serena Burdick, L. Bao Bui, Christy Ann Conlin, Natasha Duquette, Lynn Festa, Marcia McClintock Folsom, Susannah Fullerton, William Hutchings, Syrie James, Hazel Jones, Theresa Kenney, Laaleen Khan, Sheila Johnson Kindred, Deborah Knuth Klenck, Maggie Lane, Elisabeth Lenckos, Dan Macey, Rohan Maitzen, Sara Malton, Ellen Moody, Leslie Nyman, Lisa Pliscou, Mary Lu Redden, Jessica Richard, Peter Sabor, Paul Savidge, Kate Scarth, Edward Scheinman, Judith Sears, Kerry Sinanan, Margaret C. Sullivan, Judith Thompson, Deborah Yaffe, Kim Wilson, and Daniel Woolf.

 On the first day of autumn this year, September 22nd, I’ll share a preview of the series, with a guest post on Persuasion and Keats’s “Ode to Autumn,” by William Hutchings.